The Mysterious Professor At The Center Of The Russia-Trump Probe Has Disappeared. Even His Girlfriend Can't Find Him.

 Anna told BuzzFeed News that she first met Mifsud about four years ago at the Bolshoi Theatre in Moscow.

-He approached her, in English, while she was taking a selfie, and offered to take her picture.
+He approached her while she was taking a selfie and, using English, offered to take her picture.
 They spoke for a bit, and he invited her to dinner, she said.

 The two met again in Moscow a few months later — and “then he came to Ukraine,” Anna said, “to celebrate my niece’s birthday.”